-Process Environment (LST\SESSION)
+Process Environment (LST_SESSION)

-The lst utility uses the LST\SESSION environmental variable to identify the session locally on the self-test console node.
+The 1st utility uses the LST_SESSION environmental variable to identify the session locally on the self-test console node.
 This should be a numeric value that uniquely identifies all session processes on the node.
 It is convenient to set this to the process ID of the shell both for interactive use and in shell scripts.
-Almost all lst commands require LST\SESSION to be set.
+Almost all 1st commands require LST_SESSION to be set.

-new\session [--timeout SECONDS] [--force] NAME
+new_session [--timeout SECONDS] [--force] NAME